Yohan460/go-jamf-api/api/docs/NetworkV2.md

 `func (o *NetworkV2) HasPhoneNumber() bool`

 HasPhoneNumber returns a boolean if a field has been set.

+### GetPreferredVoiceNumber

+`func (o *NetworkV2) GetPreferredVoiceNumber() string`

+GetPreferredVoiceNumber returns the PreferredVoiceNumber field if non-nil, zero value otherwise.

+### GetPreferredVoiceNumberOk

+`func (o *NetworkV2) GetPreferredVoiceNumberOk() (*string, bool)`

+GetPreferredVoiceNumberOk returns a tuple with the PreferredVoiceNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreferredVoiceNumber

+`func (o *NetworkV2) SetPreferredVoiceNumber(v string)`

+SetPreferredVoiceNumber sets PreferredVoiceNumber field to given value.

+### HasPreferredVoiceNumber

+`func (o *NetworkV2) HasPreferredVoiceNumber() bool`

+HasPreferredVoiceNumber returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)